 So as you are starting out as a blogger, your very first goals should be to grow your TRAFFIC, and cultivate TRUST.

 How do you do that?
-We are breaking it all down for you in a FREE 1 Week Blogging Bootcamp.
-If you really want these monetization methods to work for you, begin by signing up!
-We are going over SEO basics, how to pinpoint your perfect audience, how to write articles that Google likes (and ranks!), and how to create a customized monetization strategy that works for your blog.
-Plus, lots more!
+We are breaking it all down for you in our FREE lessons from Blogging Bootcamp.
+If you really want these monetization methods to work for you, sign up today to receive the first 3 lessons of our Blogging Bootcamp, TOTALLY FREE.
+In these first 3 lessons we’ll touch on how to pinpoint your perfect audience, how to set blogging goals that’ll set you up for success, and how to create a customized monetization strategy that works for your blog.
 Sign up below…

 Just know this: It is going to take time.
 As we’ve said over and over again, blogging is not a quick roadmap to lots of money.
 But if you have a plan in place, you will be on track to making money.
 (Potentially lots of it!)